 James is the only person who has contributed to this repository, and he has made five commits.
 But, if there were other contributors, their contributions would be listed here, alongside the total number of commits they have pushed to the repository.

-The git log command comes with two types of flags: flags that can help you format the output of the log, and flags that can help you filter the commits returned by the command.
+The git log command comes with two types of flags.
+Some flags help you format the output of the log.
+Other flags that can help you filter the commits returned by the command.

 This tutorial discussed, with reference to examples, how to use git log and the most common flags used with the command.
-The git log command is an important tool in your arsenal when working with Git, and once you know how to use this command effectively, you’ll be a master at inspecting Git repositories!
+The git log command is an important tool in your arsenal when working with Git.
+Once you know how to use this command effectively, you’ll be a master at inspecting Git repositories!